 What's been done: step by step

 The technician arrived at the property and had a quick talk with the client.
 She briefly described her situation to him.
 It seemed that there was a rat poking around the house.
-It was then up to the professional to find the evidence and confirm the presence of rodents.
+It was then up to the professional to find evidence and confirm the presence of rodents.
 Only then, he could deal with the pest in the appropriate manner.
 Rat infestations, sadly, are not something uncommon for Tower Hamlets homes.

-After the inspection, the exterminator had no doubts - he was dealing with an infestation and a rat control procedure was needed.
+After the inspection, the local exterminator had no doubts - he was dealing with an infestation and a rat control procedure was needed.
 He made a quick plan about where the baits should be placed.
 Something else needed to be dealt with, as well - the entries that rats used to get inside the kitchen.
 The technician had to carefully seal those entries, and strategically leave an exit for the rat.
 This way the rodent could get out and die outside.

-The pest controller proceeded with placing some baits in strategic places, where signs of pests had been spotted.
+The pest controller proceeded with placing some baits in strategic places, where signs of rodents had been spotted.
 The next step of the service involved filling the entry holes with steel wool.
 It is impossible for rodents to chew through this material, and that is why the exterminators use it.

 After the treatment was completed, the professional collected all the tools and materials.
 He also wrote a treatment report that contained the date and type of the procedure, recommendations for the customer and answers to other frequently asked questions.
 In this particular case, the customer benefited from our 3-visit plan, so she could request 2 additional visits if she saw a rat or a mouse within the following 3 months. (something that is not provided by the Tower Hamlets council pest control)